orangecms/freebsd-meteor-tutorial/README.md

 ```
 This will give you an error that certain environment variables are not set, but
 this way you can now confirm everything was installed correctly and your
 application can be run - at least on the server side.
+The gist about the
+environment variables is found in the aforementioned README file.
+For details,
+please read the official Meteor documentation.

 ### Configuring reverse proxy (nginx)